clearcare/retemplate/README.md

 This would lead to the following behavior:

-* Every 60 seconds, retemplate will attempt a two-step parsing of the Jinja template at `/etc/retemplate/hiapi.config.j2`:
+* Every 60 seconds, retemplate will attempt to parse the template at `/etc/retemplate/hiapi.config.j2`.
-  * On the first pass, it will attempt to replace the special "rtpl" URI with the content it refers to.
-  * On the second pass, it will render the rest of the Jinja template into memory
 * The newly generated template will be compared to the existing one at `/opt/hiapi/config.txt`.
   * If the generated file differs from what is already there, that file will be replaced with the new version.
 Its ownership and permissions settings will be updated (root:root, 0600).
 The command `supervisorctl restart hiapi` will be executed.
   * If the two files are the same, retemplate will do nothing.